ChristianOellers/Drunken-Mouse-Creative-Tool/README.md

 ## About

 Randomly shake mouse cursor in different, freely configurable settings.
-This Windows tool is intended for creative purposes, e.g. drawing software or playing games (with a higher difficulty ;).
+This tool is intended for creative purposes, e.g. drawing software or playing games ... with a higher difficulty ;)

 ### Why?

-- Be able to do things you wouldn't try otherwise
+- Be able to do things you wouldn't try otherwise.
-- Get an extra level of challenge and difficulty when playing games
+- Get an extra level of challenge and difficulty when playing games.

 ### Source code

 The C++ source code has been added for your convenience and inspiration.
 This program has been developed **1998** in some Borland C++ IDE/compiler.
-I forgot which one, and also don't have the full files anymore.
+I forgot which one, and also don't have the full files any more.

-The code will probably not compile anymore.
+The code will probably not compile.
 However, you might find inspiration for your own ideas and laugh about the coding style 😜

 <details>
 <summary>(No please, no, don't look this never happened)</summary>